-(n) Cash and Cash Equivalents
+(o) Cash and Cash Equivalents

-Cash and cash equivalents include cash on hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less, and bank overdrafts.
+Cash and cash equivalents include cash on hand, deposits held at call with banks, other short-term highly liquid investments that are readily converted to known amounts of cash and which are subject to insignificant risk of changes in value and bank overdrafts.
 Bank overdrafts are shown within short-term borrowings in current liabilities on the statement of financial position.

-(o) Revenue and Other Income
+(p) Revenue and Other Income